 - Five Pillars of the Spiritual Life: A Practical Guide to Prayer for Active People

 - Finding True Happiness: Satisfying our Restless Hearts

 These two resources will help you to develop three other kinds of prayer:

 - Transformational prayer (called the “Examen Prayer”), and

 - A primer on how to follow the inspiration and guidance of the Holy Spirit (including a summary of “St. Ignatius’ Rules for the Discernment of Spirits”).

-Catholics will want to become more deeply aware of the significance of the Holy Eucharist according to Jesus – this can be found in Five Pillars of the Spiritual Life as well as another resource, God so Loved the World: Clues to our Transcendent Destiny from the Revelation of Jesus (Ignatius, coming in early 2016).
+Catholics will want to become more deeply aware of the significance of the Holy Eucharist according to Jesus.
+This can be found in Five Pillars of the Spiritual Life as well as another resource: God So Loved the World: Clues to our Transcendent Destiny from the Revelation of Jesus.

 The power, peace, and communion of this gift of the Lord at the Last Supper cannot be underestimated.